openshift-eng/cyborg-data/README.md

 This package provides the core functionality for accessing and querying organizational data in a performant, indexed manner.

+> **Note on Stability**: This library is currently in pre-stable development (version 0.x).
+While we strive for backward compatibility, breaking changes may occur between minor versions until we reach v1.0.0.
+Please review release notes when upgrading.

 ## Overview

 The `orgdatacore` package is designed to be a reusable component that can be consumed by multiple services including: